YuweAEC/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

- - Title
- - Introduction
- - Authors
- - Acknowledgements

 ## Title

-Linear , non linear data structure problems sets
+**Problem Solving with Data Structures**

 ## Introduction
+**DSA (Data Structures and Algorithms)**, also known as **PSDS (Problem Solving Data Structures)**, is essential for writing efficient code.
+It involves organizing and managing data to solve complex problems effectively.
+This repository focuses on both linear and non-linear data structures to enhance problem-solving skills.

+### Linear Data Structures
+Linear data structures store elements sequentially, facilitating easy traversal.
+Examples include:
+- **Arrays**: Elements stored in contiguous memory locations.
+- **Linked Lists**: Nodes containing elements and references to the next node.

-**DSA stands for Data Structures and Algorithms**.
+### Non-Linear Data Structures
-It is also sometimes referred to as **PSDS - Problem Solving Data Structures**.

-*DSA* is applied in *problem-solving* and enables developers to learn to write *efficient code*.
-The quality of the code can be judged by how much *memory* and *time it consumes*.

-**Linear data structures** are data structures in which data elements are stored in a linear sequence.
-They include: Arrays: A collection of elements stored in contiguous memory locations.
-Linked Lists: A collection of nodes, each containing an element and a reference to the next node.

-**Non Linear data and structures** is a form of data structure where the data elements don't stay arranged linearly or sequentially.
-Since the data structure is non-linear, it does not involve a single level.
-Therefore, a user can't traverse all of its elements in a single run.

-**Sorting** is the arrangement of data in a preferred order in the data structure.
-By sorting data, it is easier to search through it quickly and easily.
+Non-linear data structures offer more complex arrangements, making traversal more challenging.
+These structures include trees, graphs, and hash tables.

+**Sorting** is crucial for arranging data in preferred orders, facilitating efficient searching and retrieval.

 ## Authors
 - **Yuvraj Singh**
 - **Gaurav Singh**

 ## Acknowledgements
 - **Gaurav Singh**

+This README provides a comprehensive overview of data structures, emphasizing the importance of problem-solving skills and efficient coding practices.